Manojprabhakar31/Characterisation-of-Object-Using-Geometry-and-Colour/README.md

 * Operates only on **colour images**
 * Performance depends on dataset diversity
 * PCA space changes with training data distribution

-## Conclusion

-This work presents a **robust and interpretable object characterization pipeline** using:

-* PCA-based geometric descriptors
-* Fourier boundary analysis
-* Global and local shape modeling
-* LAB colour statistics

-The fusion of **geometry and colour features** significantly improves classification accuracy while maintaining invariance to scale, rotation, and position.

-## Future Scope

-* Improve handling of concave and complex shapes
-* Extend to real-time webcam-based classification
-* Reduce dependence on colour features
-* Generalize to unseen object categories
-* Explore hybrid deep-learning + handcrafted features